Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Feb-26

 Better Security

-• Storm doors provide only a minor additional security benefit, whereas a strong primary door is a much better deterrent against break-ins.
+Modern entry doors offer multi-point locking systems, reinforced steel or fibreglass frames, and impact-resistant materials.
+Storm doors provide only minor additional security, whereas a strong primary door serves as a much better deterrent against break-ins.

 Long-Term Cost Savings

-• A storm door is a short-term fix, while a new, energy-efficient entry door permanently reduces heating and cooling costs.
+Storm doors are a short-term solution, while a new, energy-efficient entry door permanently reduces heating and cooling costs.
+Many modern doors pay for themselves over time through lower energy bills.

 No Moisture or Ventilation Issues

-• Many high-end doors come with built-in ventilation options, like operable sidelights or glass inserts, which allow fresh air without the drawbacks of a storm door.
+Unlike storm doors, modern entry doors are designed to prevent condensation, reducing the risk of wood rot, warping, and frame damage.
+Many high-end doors also come with built-in ventilation options, such as operable sidelights or glass inserts, which allow fresh air without the drawbacks of a storm door.

 Reduce energy costs and increase comfort levels